 - RentToOwnLabs.com lists houses that are available for this kind of lease.

 - Sabbaticalhomes.com and AcademicHomes.com are web sites that help faculty worldwide find houses or apartments for rent, exchange or house-sit when on sabbatical leave, research trip, exchange program, relocation or vacations.

 - Zillow Rentals is a map-based internet listing service.

 In some cases, searching for townhouses, condos and single family homes is best done by using the services of a real estate agent.
-Please contact Faculty Affairs, at (301) 405-0658, for a referral to an appropriate agent.
+Please contact Faculty Affairs for a referral to an appropriate agent.

 The Faculty Affairs Office can provide realtor referrals.